 With its Funding the Movement program, Autonomy encourages startups to pitch in front of investors and big companies

-After having launched a Call for Startups which received close to 120 applications, coming from 25 different countries, Autonomy and its partners have selected 20 of the most innovative startups in urban mobility, to invite them to pitch at Funding the Movement.
+For its 2018 edition, our Call for Startups received more than 120 applications, coming from 25 different countries.
+Autonomy and its partners then selected 20 of the most innovative startups in urban mobility, to invite them to pitch at Funding the Movement.

 “We are glad that the startups we have curated through our European Startup Prize for mobility are participating in Funding the Movement.
 It is indeed an exciting opportunity for them to meet investors from all over the world, and connect with innovative big mobility companies.”

 Karima Delli – Member of the European Parliament, Chairwoman of the European Parliament’s Transport and Tourism Committee

 “Participating in Autonomy was a great way for us to discover startups from all over the world, especially in Paris which is considered by many as ‘the last-mile capital of the world.’”

 Mark Paris – Managing Director URBAN-X